linaizhong/jts/README.md

 ### Wall clock & simulation time

-The actual simulation of the [Net][Net.java] advances in discrete quantities of time.
+The actual [simulation][Simulation.java] of the [Net][Net.java] advances in discrete quantities of time.
 Meanwhile the [Window][Window.java] advances according to the time the user experiences in real life.
 Those two components are decoupled with the getWallClockSimulationState() method in [Simulation][Simulation.java]

 ![times](https://raw.githubusercontent.com/winki/jts/master/doc/times.png)